OffchainLabs/arbitrum-docs/arbitrum-docs/partials/_troubleshooting-nodes-partial.md

 ### **Is there any way to retrieve pre-nitro archive data from a nitro node?** {#is-there-any-way-to-retrieve-prenitro-archive-data-from-a-nitro-node}
-<p>The pre-nitro stack is also referred as to "classic" stack.
+<p>The pre-nitro stack is also referred to as a "classic" stack.
 Full nitro nodes start with a database that contains the information from the "classic" era.
 However, it is not possible for a nitro node to query archive information contained in "classic" blocks right away.
 To do that, you need to also run a classic node (<a href="https://developer.arbitrum.io/node-running/running-a-classic-node">instructions here</a>) and set the parameter <code>—node.rpc.classic-redirect=your-classic-node-RPC</code>.</p>

 <p>Keep in mind that this information only applies to Arbitrum One nodes.
 Arbitrum Nova and Arbitrum Goerli nodes started with a Nitro stack from the beginning, so they don't have "classic" data.</p>